Secular alternative 12 Steps without God: The Proactive Twelve Steps

 Original wording (AA): Made a searching and fearless moral inventory of ourselves.

 I dig deeper into these patterns.
-I take the time to understand the emotional logic that is behind them.
+I seek to understand the emotional logic that is behind them.

 Original wording (AA): Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.